The Shallows (film): Home media

+and was released on DVD, Blu-ray and Ultra HD Blu-ray on September 27, 2016.

 Box office

-The Shallows grossed $55.1 million in North America and $64 million in other territories for a worldwide total of $119.1 million, against a budget of $25 million.
+The Shallows grossed $55.1 million in North America and $64 million in other territories for a worldwide total of $119.1 million, against a budget of $13–17 million.

 The film opened on June 24, 2016, alongside Independence Day: Resurgence and Free State of Jones, and was projected to gross around $7 million from 2,800 theaters in its opening weekend, with some estimates going as high as $11–12 million.
 The film grossed $1.3 million from Thursday night previews and $6.8 million on its first day.
 In its opening weekend, the film grossed $16.7 million, finishing fourth at the box office behind Finding Dory ($73.2 million), Independence Day: Resurgence ($41.6 million) and Central Intelligence ($18.4 million).
-This was nearly double the expectations of the studio, with Josh Greenstein, Sony president of worldwide marketing and distribution, saying, "We had the best reviewed new movie of the weekend and combined with a great audience response saw a fantastic result.
+This was nearly double the expectations of the studio, with Josh Greenstein, Sony president of worldwide marketing and distribution, saying, "We had the best-reviewed new movie of the weekend and combined with a great audience response saw a fantastic result.
 People wanted to watch a film with quality that was original in this summer landscape."